Jiayan-Lim/tp/docs/DeveloperGuide.md

   Use case ends.

 * 2a.
-The given trade name is invalid.
+The given trade name is not found.

     * 2a1.
-CareFlow shows an error message.
+The user is informed of this and the system shows an error message.

       Use case resumes at step 2.

 * 2b.
 The given index is invalid.

     * 2b1.
-CareFlow shows an error message.
+The user is informed of this and the system shows an error message.

       Use case resumes at step 2.